sofatutor/litellm/docs/feature-cloudwatch-logging-plan.md

-# Feature: CloudWatch & Assistants API Logging Support
+# Feature: CloudWatch Logging Support

 > **Note:** All relevant patch diffs for this feature are available in `/tmp/patch_*.diff`.
 Refer to these files for manual or automated patch application as needed.

 ## Summary
-This document tracks the changes required to add AWS CloudWatch logging and enhanced Assistants API logging support to LiteLLM.
-The goal is to integrate new logging modules, refactor callback handling, and ensure robust logging for both CloudWatch and the Assistants API.
+This document tracks the changes required to add AWS CloudWatch logging support to LiteLLM.
+The goal is to integrate new logging modules, refactor callback handling, and ensure robust logging for CloudWatch.

 ## Checklist
 - [x] Identify all relevant code changes from the diff
 - [x] Apply new CloudWatch integration module
-- [x] Refactor core logging utilities to support CloudWatch and Assistants API
+- [x] Refactor core logging utilities to support CloudWatch
 - [x] Update proxy and utility modules for new logging hooks and call types
 - [x] Test logging functionality in development/staging
 - [x] Document configuration and usage
 - [x] Fix tests to properly handle CloudWatch integration
-- [x] Ensure Assistants API logging tests are working correctly

 ## Sequential Application Plan